Cantera/cantera-website/pages/science/reactors.rst

 not be resolved in the output data due to the typically large time steps.

 The ``step`` method results in much more data points because of the small timesteps needed.
-Additionally, the absolute time has to be kept tracked of manually.
+Additionally, the absolute time has to be kept track of manually.

 Even though Cantera comes pre-defined with typical parameters for tolerances